Supporting our Community During COVID-19 School Closure

-Ms. Gillian Callison, Secretary
+Ms. Gillian Callison, Office Manager/Registrar

 Art: Students attend art class weekly.
 They learn about the elements of art, genres, and study particular artists’ styles.
 Our art teacher uses a variety of techniques to teach drawing, painting, sculpting and paper art.
-Thanks to the Artists in Schools grant opportunity some grade levels work with island artists to learn skills through a well-developed project taught by the guest artist and supported by our art teacher.
+Thanks to the Artists in Schools grant opportunity some grade levels work with island artists to learn skills through well-developed projects taught by the guest artist and supported by our art teacher.

 Music: Students attend music class weekly.
 Teaching methods include visual, kinesthetic and aural modalities.
 Children learn to recognize and use a variety of musical elements such as rhythm, melody, harmony, form and timbre.
 They play instruments (drums, rhythm, barred instruments, keyboard), dance and sing as they explore a range of musical genre.

 Physical Education & Health: The focus of these classes is to help our students develop skills and interests in healthy activity and to understand how their body works in order to take care of it.
 They learn a variety of games and stay health and active, exercising both in our gym and outside.

 Library: Our students visit the library weekly, learning research skills and participating in culturally diverse author studies.